jordanbean-msft/WhatTheHack/xxx-LogicAppsEnterpriseIntegration/Student/Challenge-04.md

 ## Tips
 - Use the following code to either use the correlation ID passed in by the caller or generate a new one.
   - `@{coalesce(triggerOutputs().headers?['x-my-custom-correlation-id'], guid())}`
+- Make sure you click the `Done` button at the bottom of the screen after modifying the `Settings` tab on a trigger to persist the change.
 - Use the following code to set the correlation ID on the outgoing message to Service Bus.
   - `trigger().clientTrackingId`
+  - This is an `Expression`, not just text you paste in the box.
 - Use the following code to set the correlation ID on the incoming message from Service Bus.
   - `@{coalesce(triggerOutputs()?['body']?['correlationId'], guid())}`
 - Use the `Compose` action to build a new `JSON` document to insert into Blob Storage